Patrick Hanan: Research topic

 From 1950 to 1953, Hanan studied at the University of London, received a bachelor's degree, and, after graduating, admitted to the University of London's Asian-African college.
 He taught students, and at the same time writing doctoral dissertation.
 He chose the title of " Records of the Grand Historian (Shiji)" in the beginning, wanted to study this historical masterpiece from the literary viewpoint.
 But his supervisor, Walter Simon, reckoned that there are too many people studying this book, suggesting that he study Jin Ping Mei, a Ming dynasty erotic masterpiece.
 Arthur Waley, an established translator, agreed, so Hanan chose the subject as his doctoral dissertation.
 He chose Jin Ping Mei for his doctoral dissertation, and finally formed three series of papers which were published.

 One in the Asian Journal in 1962, "The text of the Chin Ping mei," explored the major editions of Jin Ping Mei, the similarities, differences and the relationship between versions.
 Hanan also made a detailed outline of the relationship between the original and the complement of the book by examining the meaning of the text.

 The development of Chinese fiction in the 19th and early 20th centuries was one of his most important concerns.
 The 19th century has often been considered as a relatively stagnant period when compared to the efflorescence of the 17th and 18th centuries for Chinese fiction.
 The development of Chinese fiction in this period got much less attention from literary critics for its lack of innovation and creativity.
-However, in the monograph "Chinese fiction of the Nineteenth and early twenties centuries", Hanan proved this view misguided by presenting eleven detailed critical essays.
+However, in the monograph Chinese Fiction of the Nineteenth and Early Twentieth Centuries, Hanan proved this view misguided by presenting eleven detailed critical essays.
 He indicated that Chinese novelists came into much more frequent contact with western fictions and fictional methods in the 19th and early 20th centuries so that literary work was actually experiencing constant evolution.
 He was interested in examining writings in this period from an integrated approach of combining Chinese classical literary tradition as well as the western narratological techniques.
 He was also concerned how western missionaries in Chinese society adapted their religious writing to the taste of Chinese readers.